Advanced customization for automatic discovery in Linux π

 Through advanced customization, you can achieve the following tasks:

-Override default automatic discovery settings π
+Override default automatic instrumentation settings π

 Activate AlwaysOn Profiling π